apoapse1/Librum-for-Skyrim-VR/README.md

 The suggested MCM options are as follows:
 1. **Cobb Encumbrance.** In the _Presets_ tab, apply the preset "Classic (SEM)".
 2. **Frostfall.** Enable it.
-Close the MCM, and once it has finished starting up, reopen the MCM and check exposure is set to death, to make sure everything has configured correctly.
+Close the MCM, and once it has finished starting up, check the MCM settings.
+[This is how the MCM should look.](https://i.imgur.com/WUcO5jT.png)
 3. **Hunterborn**.
 Start the mod, and disable the Hunterborn config power in the _Enable_ tab.
 4. **Lock Overhaul.** Activate the mod.
 5. (VR) **MageVR.** Spawn MageVR backpack, and "Archery Mode" -> "Hardcore".
 Either set the first weapon slots (both left and right) to _empty quickslots_ or to _quivers_, to prevent MageVR holsters interfering with VRIK holsters.